-46. Anticipate that third graders will call out.
+52. Anticipate that third graders will call out

 Thought you loved a well-organized to-do list?
 Your third graders may just have you beat.
 Stock your room with clipboards and cover your walls with lists to keep your kids organized and as excited about completing each task as you are.
 “Lists, clipboards … they love them,” says third grade teacher Kristi H.

-48. Have a policy for school supplies (we’re looking at you, mechanical pencils).
+55. Have a policy for school supplies (we’re looking at you, mechanical pencils)

 Third grade teacher Tefi C. shares, “I allowed my third graders to use clickable lead pencils.
 However, my policy on them was that if I saw them playing with lead or breaking pieces, they were banned from using it for the rest of the year.
 I only had to ban a handful of students.”

 If you have students who fiddle with just about anything (and teaching third grade, you will), keep their hands occupied with fidget toys so their brains can stay on task.
 They can be as simple as squishy balls from the party store and maybe, just maybe, it will keep the fidget spinners out of your classroom.
-Check out more fidget ideas in this roundup post.
+Plus, check out more of our favorite fidget toy ideas.